disguised girl

 Summer@CHNP

 The teenagers of the Orangerie3 take part in a project that gives them the opportunity to express their feelings, emotions and experiences through visual art and dance, in order to create an artistic video in which the participants are the main characters.
-Summer@CHNP is made up of several projects: 'Les Métamorphes', 'Jus d'Orange' and 'Rap@CHNP'.
+Summer@CHNP is made up of several projects: 'Les Métamorphes', 'Jus d'Orange', 'Rap@CHNP' and 'l'oeil du monstre'.

 For